simeasch/TUB-ReproCogsci/README.md

   Output: Displays and saves a plot comparing average stride      times between the groups.

 # Dataset belonging to the Scripts
 The dataset used for the analysis is shared as part of the seminar and contains data on gait analysis, sensor readings, and experimental results.
-Files are located in the `data` folder of the repository.

 # Data source:
 - (https://physionet.org/content/gaitpdb/1.0.0/)